Skip to content

 MethodPathAuthDescription

-GET/v1/organizations/{id}/domainsRequiredList domains for an org
+GET/v1/organizations/{id}/domainsAdminList domains for an org (response includes verification_token)

 POST/v1/organizations/{id}/domainsAdminAdd a custom domain